Jip-Hop/sedunlocksrv-pba/README.md

 ## Operational Notes
 - `Boot` is a warm handoff through `kexec`.
 This is faster and keeps unlocked OPAL state, but it is not the same as a cold restart.
 If the target OS or platform firmware only behaves correctly after a full restart, use `Reboot` instead.
 - Split boot layouts are supported.
 A working system may store EFI bootloader files on one partition and the actual kernel/initrd on another filesystem such as LVM-backed root or `/boot`.
+- **Password change**: Requirements configured at build time are enforced when users change passwords.
+In the web UI, requirements are shown before password entry.
+In the console UI, requirements are displayed when pressing `P` for password change.
+See [PASSWORD_POLICY_CONFIG.md](PASSWORD_POLICY_CONFIG.md) for details.
 - Password change is intentionally target-based.
 In the web UI, select the drive(s) you want to update.
 In the console UI, enter the exact target device path when prompted.
 - SID password changes can be blocked by firmware.
 On systems with a BIOS or TPM setting such as `Disable Block SID`, that setting may need to be `Disabled`, and some platforms require a one-time confirmation on the next boot before SID changes are allowed.
 - SSH host fingerprints are expected to remain stable across reboots and rebuilds as long as the Dropbear host keys in `ssh/` are preserved.
 If you delete and regenerate those files, the fingerprint will change once for the newly built image.